msp-strath/cs208-logic/pages/halting-problem.md

 To specify when we have a program that solves the halting problem, we use a predicate `solution(p)`.
 Any solution must satisfy the following four properties, so we say that `solution(p)` implies each one:

-1. A solution must always says “true” or “false”:
+1. A solution must always say “true” or “false”:

    ```formula
    all p. solution(p) -> (all q. all x. exec(p,pair(q,x),true()) \/ exec(p,pair(q,x),false()))